anvilproject/anvil-portal/content/ncpi/ncpi.md

 By improving the hand-off of search results from portals to workspace environments through standardization, we will enable researchers to query on multiple portals and aggregate their search results to a common cloud workspace of their choosing in order to perform an analysis.

- For example, this will let a researcher search for Kids First and TOPMed data on their respective portals and then take the results to the Terra environment where they can perform a joint analysis on these data.
+For example, this will let a researcher search for Kids First and TOPMed data on their respective portals and then take the results to the Terra environment on either AnVIL or BioData Catalyst where they can perform a joint analysis on these data.

  Currently, this simple scenario has limited or no support across portals and analysis workspaces, making this type of joint analysis impossible for most users.

 ### NIH RAS Single Sign On Pilot

-In collaboration with the NIH CIT Researcher Auth Service (RAS) Project, we will pilot a single sign on authentication/authorization workflow.
+In collaboration with the [NIH CIT Researcher Auth Service (RAS) Initiative](https://datascience.nih.gov/data-infrastructure/researcher-auth-service), we will pilot a single sign on authentication/authorization workflow.

 ## We are guided by cross-platform research efforts.